Natural-Language-Interfaces-CG/charter/charter-nli.md

 ## Communication

-**(Discuss: Is there something related to CGs?)**

 Meeting minutes from teleconference and face-to-face meetings will be archived for public review, and technical discussions and issue tracking will be conducted in a manner that can be both read and written to by the general public.
-Working Drafts and Editor's Drafts of specifications will be developed on a public repository, and may permit direct public contribution requests.
+Working Drafts and Editor's Drafts of specifications will be developed on a <a href="https://github.com/Natural-Language-Interfaces-CG">public repository</a>, and may permit direct public contribution requests.

 Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group home page.</a>